eclipse-thingweb/node-wot/README.md

 Note: More protocols can be easily added by implementing `ProtocolClient`, `ProtocolClientFactory`, and `ProtocolServer` interface.

-Note: the bindings for [binding-fujitsu](https://github.com/eclipse-thingweb/node-wot/tree/v0.7.x/packages/binding-fujitsu) and [binding-oracle](https://github.com/eclipse-thingweb/node-wot/tree/v0.7.x/packages/binding-oracle) were removed after `v0.7.x` due to lack of maintainers.
+Note: The bindings for [binding-fujitsu](https://github.com/eclipse-thingweb/node-wot/tree/v0.7.x/packages/binding-fujitsu) and [binding-oracle](https://github.com/eclipse-thingweb/node-wot/tree/v0.7.x/packages/binding-oracle) were removed after `v0.7.x` due to lack of maintainers.

 ### MediaType Support